paezha/University-AI-Panel/README.md

 ethical, and possibly legal compromises that the use of corporate-developed AIs demand (non-corporate developed AIs can be
-ignored: as VandeHei and Allen (2024) remind us, only a handful of corporations have the resources to make AIs give the impression of competence).
+ignored: as VandeHei and Allen (2024) remind us, only a handful of corporations have the resources needed to create the illusion of compentence in an AI).

 But what about the things that GenAIs can do *to* students?

 ### Distract from learning and deskilling